Find Affordable College Courses

 Towson, MD

-A rank of #3 on this year’s list means Towson University is a great place for allied health professions students.
-Located in the city of Towson, Towson is a public college with a very large student population.
+The excellent programs at Towson University helped the school earn the #3 place on this year’s ranking of the best allied health professions schools in Maryland.
+Located in the city of Towson, Towson is a public school with a very large student population.

 While working on their degree, allied health majors at Towson accumulate an average of around $21,500 in student debt.